 Through the dual processes of integration and disintegration, wealth creation and poverty creation, empowerment and humiliation, global capitalism leaves contradictions in its wake.
 The story of contemporary globalization is not a straightforward saga of development and progress, nor is it a simple tale of neocolonialism and oppression.
 It needs to be narrated from a local vantage point, and whatever their degrees of interconnectedness, localities are always unique blends of the old and the new, the endemic and the foreign, power and powerlessness.
 (2010:xiv)

 On balance capitalism has at best been a mixed bag, at worst catastrophic.
-And this fact applies not just on the edges of capitalism but at its heart–after some periods of relative stability and apparently fine-tuned management of the business cycle, we are back to lurching from crisis to crisis, in ways not seen since 1929 or the times of Marx and Engels.
+And this fact applies not just on the edges of capitalism but at its heart.
+Keynesianism delivered periods of relative stability and apparently fine-tuned management of the business cycle.
+But we are back to lurching from crisis to crisis, in ways not seen since 1929 or the times of Marx and Engels.

 Anthropologists are well placed to face these changes, first by documenting them in ways that are consistent with our disciplinary history.
 The populations we traditionally study are often those most visibly affected by the ongoing polarization brought about by the new spatiality of the world economy.
 They descend directly from those who paid most heavily for the transformations of earlier times. . . .
 We cannot abandon the four-fifths of humanity that the [ 1% ] see as increasingly useless to the world economy, not only because we built a discipline on the backs of their ancestors but also because the tradition of that discipline has long claimed that the fate of no human group can be irrelevant to humankind.
-(Trouillot 2003:138)
+(Trouillot 2003:138; see The Discovery of Sidney Mintz: Anthropology’s Unfinished Revolution)

 The world needs cultural anthropology more than ever before.
-We may disagree on the importance of Jared Diamond or Napoleon Chagnon–but we can agree that when much of the world’s population gets written off as irrelevant, then anthropological fieldwork has become even more necessary.
-Back to Eriksen, who tells us Wolf’s “perspective is even more sorely needed than it was when Europe and the People Without History was written in the early 1980s” (2010:xvii; see also Eric Wolf, Europe and the People Without History; Brian Ferguson & Napoleon Chagnon; and Epigenetics on The Edge of Human Nature).
+We may disagree on the importance of Jared Diamond or Napoleon Chagnon.
+But we can agree that when much of the world’s population gets written off as irrelevant, then anthropological fieldwork has become even more necessary.
+Back to Eriksen, who tells us Wolf’s “perspective is even more sorely needed than it was when Europe and the People Without History was written in the early 1980s” (2010:xvii; see also Eric Wolf, Europe and the People Without History).

 Linguistic Anthropology: Capitalism is Not Invincible

 Capitalism is not just an economic system.
-What Trouillot terms the “geography of management” is accompanied by a “management of imagination” (2003:36) and a projection of “North Atlantic universals” through words like development, progress, and modernity:
+What Trouillot terms the “geography of management” is accompanied by a “management of imagination” (2003:36).
+The West is a projection of “North Atlantic universals” through words like development, progress, and modernity:

 North Atlantic universals so defined are not merely descriptive or referential.
 They do not describe the world; they offer visions of the world. . . .
 They come to us loaded with aesthetic and stylistic sensibilities, religious and philosophical persuasions, cultural assumptions ranging from what it means to be a human being to the proper relationship between humans and the natural world, ideological choices ranging from the nature of the political to the possibilities of transformation. . . .
 As a discipline, we have launched the most sustained critique of the specific proposals rooted in these universals within academe.
 Yet we have not explored enough how much these universals set the terms of the debate and restricted the range of possible responses.
 (2003:35,46)

-We could continue.
-But it is here we most need the insights of a linguistic anthropology attuned to language and power, the condensed histories of words, and how words become harnessed to imagination.
-Anna Tsing’s Friction: An Ethnography of Global Connection contemplates a similar project, examining how the particular universals travel: “This brings to light a deep irony: Universalism is implicated in both imperial schemes to control the world and liberatory mobilizations for justice and empowerment. . . .
+It is here we most need the insights of a linguistic anthropology attuned to language and power, the condensed histories of words, and how words become harnessed to imagination.
+Anna Tsing’s Friction: An Ethnography of Global Connection contemplates a similar project, examining how the particular universals travel.
+“This brings to light a deep irony: Universalism is implicated in both imperial schemes to control the world and liberatory mobilizations for justice and empowerment. . . .
 Universals beckon to elite and excluded alike” (2005:9).

 The world needs linguistic anthropology more than ever before.
-We may disagree on universal grammar or Sapir-Whorf, but we can agree that the imagination of capitalist invincibility is built on shaky and contested terms–terms that can also be used toward emancipatory ends.
+We may disagree on universal grammar or the Sapir-Whorf hypothesis.
+But we can agree that the imagination of capitalist invincibility is built on shaky and contested terms–terms that can also be used toward emancipatory ends.

 Anthropology: Observe, Describe, and Propose

 This account of contributions from each of anthropology’s major subfields is not meant to fragment and divide.
-The world needs anthropology more than ever, for anthropologists to stand with anthropology as a whole.
+The world needs an Introduction to Anthropology more than ever.
+Anthropologists can stand with anthropology as a whole.
 As Tim Ingold opens Being Alive: “I am an anthropologist: not a social or cultural anthropologist; not a biological or archaeological anthropologist; just an anthropologist” (2011:xi).

 Ingold’s comparison of anthropology with art and architecture is pertinent: